Ask Question

 (5) the type of therapy (chemo / Rituxan / RIT) ...

 Inflammation can also cause higher SUV readings.
 So PET is not used to diagnose a lymphoma, but it can help guide where to biopsy.
-They will remove (if feasible / safe) the node with the highest SUV to increase the chance of getting a reliable diagnosis.
+For example, the surgeon will remove (if feasible / safe) the node with the highest SUV to increase the chance of getting a reliable diagnosis.

 The use of PET to judge if a treatment is effective early (after one or two rounds of therapy) will require standardized methods of using PET -- and clinical research to confirm that the test can be used reliably for this purpose for the different subtypes of lymphoma.

-Advocacy note: patients might be provided with a procedure checklist as a quality control -- to help improve compliance with standards for administering a PET in general practice, should this use of PET be confirmed as useful by research.
+Advocacy note: patients might be provided with a procedure checklist as a quality control -- to help improve compliance with standards for administering a PET in general practice, should this use of PET be confirmed as clinically useful by well-designed clinical trials.

 Following completion of treatment the use of PET to determine if residual masses visible by CT imaging is viable (still lymphoma) or is scar tissue is widely considered conclusive for that region.